ETERNA-earkiv/ETERNA/deploys/distributed/README.md

  ```

 ## Central environment
-RODA central instance that will control all the local RODA instances in a synchronized way.
+ETERNA central instance that will control all the local ETERNA instances in a synchronized way.

 ### Debug WUI